• Skip to primary navigation

 Leandro v.
 State of NC: Background & Resources

-In 1994, five school districts in low-wealth counties along with families filed a lawsuit against the state (Leandro v.
-State of North Carolina) arguing that their school districts did not have enough money to provide an equal education for their children, despite the fact that they taxed their residents higher than average.
-Twenty-five years later, the Leandro case remains one of the biggest education policy issues in North Carolina — and those counties — Hoke, Halifax, Robeson, Vance, and Cumberland — which were among the lowest funded in the state, remain toward the bottom of our rankings in terms of their ability to support public schools on a per pupil basis.
+The Leandro case began in 1994 when five counties—Hoke, Halifax, Robeson, Vance, and Cumberland—along with families sued the state, arguing that their students were being denied equal educational opportunities because their districts lacked adequate resources despite taxing residents at comparatively high rates.
+Over 30 years later, the Leandro case has remained one of the biggest education policy issues in North Carolina and those five counties which were among the lowest funded in the state, remain toward the bottom of our rankings in terms of their ability to support public schools on a per pupil basis.

 Full WestEd Report